shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

 ## Code Push

-Code push, sometimes called “over the air updates”, is a way of updating application code in production so that all your users are always running the latest code – just like how a web application works.
+Code push, sometimes called "over the air updates", is a way of updating application code in production so that all your users are always running the latest code – just like how a web application works.
 Code push for Flutter is one of the top 50 most upvoted issues across all of GitHub.
 Code push solutions